Landlord EPC Guide: Compliance Deadlines, Upgrade Costs & How to Cover Them

 • From F or G → C: can exceed £17,000

-• 84% of mortgaged homes could reach Band C for under 5% of their property value
+However, there is good news.
+Kamma Climate research suggests 84% of mortgaged homes could achieve Band C for under 5% of property value and over half for less than £5,000.

 Practical EPC Upgrades That Add Value

-Many EPC improvements are straightforward and deliver lasting benefits:
+Many improvements are straightforward and stack value quickly:

 • Upgraded double glazing